Support

 Right now, we are raising money to build a ramp & become accessible.
 Please help!

 Volunteers are joining us from Chicago neighborhoods and from the suburbs to assist our organization in meeting our needs.
-Volunteers help with planning the Tubman/Kahlo building, grant writing, cleaning & updating the women’s residence, caring for the three rescue dogs we have, picking up litter in the area, maintaining the Peace Parks, household tasks, and much more.
-We offer an orientation on Saturdays from noon-1p.m. by RSVP.
-The volunteers on Grants Committee meet via Zoom Sundays at 2 p.m.
-Volunteers who are planning the Tubman/Kahlo Center meet via zoom on Fridays from 11 a.m. – 1p.m. contact@urbanartretreat.com to attend an orientation and then join a committee.
+Volunteers help with grant writing, cleaning & updating the women’s residence, caring for the three rescue dogs we have, picking up litter in the area, maintaining the Peace Park, household tasks, and much more.
+We offer an orientation on Saturdays at 1p.m. by RSVP.
+The volunteers on Grants Committee meet via Zoom Sundays at 2 p.m. contact@urbanartretreat.com to attend an orientation and then join a committee.

 Donations are tax deductible: